-Santa Maria provides everything from smart bars to noisy night clubs.
+Santa Maria provides nightlife with everything from smart bars to noisy night clubs.
 Music is a big feature of cape verdean life.
-Many bars have live music in the evenings and the locals will soon be dancing and it is quite acceptable for visitors to join in.
+Many bars have live music in the evenings and the locals will soon be dancing and of course it is quite acceptable for visitors to join in.
 In fact it is expected, as fun is the key word.
+After all, the motto of Cape Verde is ‘Cape Verde, no stress’.
 The music of Cape Verde is infectious, and comprises the melodies of morna and the more animated rhythms of funaná.
 The young Cape Verdeans seem to have boundless energy and will often dance for hours.
-In Santa Maria you will find the biggest selection of cafes, restaurants, banks and shops, together with most of the tourist accommodation.
-There is live music and dancing most evenings in bars such as Ocean Cafe, in the town square.
+In Santa Maria you will also find the biggest selection of cafes, restaurants, banks and shops, together with most of the tourist accommodation.

 Eating out in Cape Verde is relatively cheap.
 Seafood is on most menus, with a range of fish not commonly seen in Europe.
 Prices are likely to be around 600CVE (approximately €5) for fresh grilled fish (possibly tuna, wahoo, or garouper).
 For special dishes and items such as lobster, you could expect to pay around 1,500CVE (approximately €13).
 One of the traditional local dishes that should be tried is a stew called cachupa.
 It is made with beans, corn, sweet potato and either fish or meat.
 It is sometimes served for breakfast, which may seem a little unusual to European visitors.
 Buzio, a type of sea food, is also a local delicacy.